Rudungla Trek in Bhutan

 Guide for Rodungla Trek:

-Mr.Lal Bdr Rai have done this trekking 20 times and have very good knowledge about this Trekking route.
+The guide is the ambassador of Bhutan and we don’t make mistakes in choosing the best guide for all trekking in Bhutan.
+Mr.Lal Bdr Rai has done this trekking 10 times and has very good knowledge about this Trekking route.
 He had in-depth knowledge of the place.

 Cook during the Trek:

 Our Cook Kaka is a licensed and trained Trekking cook.
 Though he may not be a very good conversational list in English but he is well trained in cooking of all kinds of meals.